ngarbezza/testy/doc/decisions/0012-no-backwards-compatibility.md

 ## Decision

 New major versions might not be backwards compatible, and we will always maintain only the latest major version.
-We will keep documenting
+We will keep documenting changes and migration notes, but not solving bugs of previous versions.

 ## Consequences